DinoChiesa/apigee-scanner/README.md

   -e, --environment=ARG  Optional.
 Use with the --deployed flag.
       --latestrevision   Optional. scan only the latest revision of each proxy.
       --namepattern=ARG  Optional. scan only proxies with a name matching the regex.
-      --policyname=ARG   flags each revision with a policy with a name that matches a pattern --policyunattached flags each revision with a policy that is unattached --policytype=ARG   flags each revision with a policy of a particular type (RaiseFault, GenerateJWT, etc) --proxydesc=ARG    proxy description matching a particular regex --proxyname=ARG    proxy name matching a regex
+      --policyname=ARG    flags each revision with a policy with a name that matches a pattern --policytype=ARG    flags each revision with a policy of a particular type (RaiseFault, GenerateJWT, etc), or a type that matches a regex
+      --policyunattached  flags each revision with a policy that is unattached --proxydesc=ARG     proxy description matching a particular regex --proxyname=ARG     proxy name matching a regex
+      --sharedflowuse=ARG flags each revision that has a FlowCallout to a named SharedFlow, or a SharedFlow that matches a regex
-      --targettype=ARG   proxy with a specified target type (hosted, http, local, script), or none --vhost=ARG        proxy revision with a reference to a particular vhost --targetssl        proxy with an http target with TLS disabled or no Truststore
+      --targetssl         proxy with an http target with TLS disabled or no Truststore --targettype=ARG    proxy with a specified target type (hosted, http, local, script), or none --vhost=ARG         proxy revision with a reference to a particular vhost
 ```

 ## Example Usage with Apigee Edge